Code Introduction

 Simulation time is the time tracked within the simulation and is independent of how long it actually takes to simulate the model.
 Simulation time can be accessed through <Environment_instance>.now.

 Simulation time is measured in time units.
-It is up to the developer of the model to determine what those time units represent (seconds, hours, years, etc.) and to be consistent with that definition throughout the model.
+It is up to the model designer to determine what those time units represent (seconds, hours, years, etc.) and to be consistent with that definition throughout the model.

 Simple Example

-A complete example where parts are created by the source, passed to M1, and then passed to the sink.
+A complete example where parts are created by the Source, passed to the PartProcessor, and then passed to the Sink.
 The simulation is set to run for 100 time units.

 from simprocesd.model import System